dragonrobotics/dragonrobotics.github.io/index.md

 and diffs, when working with multiple windows or panes, and so on.
   * Strings are usually an exception to this rule, however, as long as they're not too long.
+  * In particular, don't break up text that's going to be displayed to the user, for example exception messages.
+This will make Ctrl-F'ing for messages a lot easier.
 * **Indents are 4 spaces wide.** Most of us are already used to 4-character indents, and 4-wide indents strike a good balance between being visible and being unobtrusive.